Games

 Once it is running, you can use the usual MiSTer controls to bring up a menu, where you can do things like enable the PS2 keyboard, set your joysticks to digital, and turn on the sound.
 And you should do these things.

-There are plenty of guides out there that will detail more of the configuration options available to you, but the default setup is, I think, the best for most purposes.
-I have an arcade cabinet with a 15kHz monitor connected to a MiSTer with an Irken Labs JAMMA Expander, and it worked without issue.
+There are plenty of guides out there that will detail more of the configuration options available to you, but the default setup as shipped with Groovy MiSTer and GroovyMAME is, I think, the best for most purposes.
+I have an arcade cabinet with a 15kHz monitor connected to a MiSTer with an Irken Labs JAMMA Expander, and it all worked without issue.

 Some things I noticed while testing this out:

-The system is insanely sensitive to lag and throughput.
-I did all of this on WiFi, thinking it was using the wired connection.
-On my decade old laptop’s 2.4GHz wireless, bouncing through the floor to the router and back, it worked perfectly, but it was on the limit.
-There are times when it seems like Windows has some stuff going on and the video on the MiSTer stutters or collapses entirely and both Groovy MAME and Groovy MiSTer need to be restarted.
+The system is insanely sensitive to lag and throughput, and you should use a wired LAN connection.
+I set mine up using WiFi the first time, thinking it was using the wired connection, and it was right on the limit.
+There were times when it seems like Windows has some stuff going on and the video on the MiSTer stutters or collapses entirely and both Groovy MAME and Groovy MiSTer need to be restarted.

 Once I switched to the wired LAN, it was near enough bulletproof.